By Mohamed Merzoug

 Youth Service America was founded in 1986, YSA supports a global culture of engaged children and youth committed to a lifetime of meaningful service, learning, and leadership.
 Their mission is to help all young people find their voice, take action, and make an impact on vital community issues.
 Through YSA’s programs, youth lead community change through: Awareness (educating others to change behaviors), service (using their passion, creativity, and idealism to solve problems through volunteerism), advocacy (to change policies and laws), and philanthropy (generating and donating financial and in-kind support) (http://ysa.org/).

-Council of Michigan Foundations (CMF): It has been 20 years since the launch of the Michigan Community Foundations’ Youth Project (MCFYP), a groundbreaking effort to spread youth philanthropy throughout Michigan’s community foundations.
+Council of Michigan Foundations (CMF) launched the Michigan Community Foundations’ Youth Project (MCFYP), a groundbreaking effort to spread youth philanthropy throughout Michigan’s community foundations.
 The CMF provides guidance and support to the MCFYP, which helps to coordinate and grow the pipeline of young philanthropists in the state of Michigan.
 Today, there are over 1,500 young people serving on 86 Youth Grantmaking Committees, with endowment fund assets exceeding $62 million.
 These endowment funds were to be used exclusively for grants allocated by youth advisory committees for local nonprofits' youth programming.
 These grantmaking committees are known as youth advisory committee, youth action council, youth advisory council, youth alliance committee and many others.
 Youth grantmakers give $1.5 million in grants per year across the state (https://www.michiganfoundations.org/youth).

 Reflection Question - Given the growing need and participation of youth in grantmaking and fundraising, should philanthropy be taught as an integrated component of K-12 education?